 Central spaces of the church were huge and the decorations were impressive – marble columns, mosaics, and sometimes even gold detailing.

-- The use of lime concrete continues from the times of Roman.
+- The use of lime concrete continues from the times of the Romans.

-- Concrete and masonry – adapted from Romans for construction.
+- Concrete and masonry – adapted from Roman Architecture.

-- Brick work for construction of walls and Domes.
+- Brickwork for the construction of walls and Domes.

 - Mosaics – use of mosaics in interiors